We often get asked, “What is customer segmentation….?” alongside the follow-up question, “… and why do we need it?”.

 Often, a relatively small proportion of customers will be found to generate a high proportion of turnover – and, much more importantly, profit.
 It may become clear that many of these customers share characteristics, and that they represent a clearly definable segment; those shared characteristics can point towards a successful way of marketing to them in as effective a way as possible.
 It also identifies the potential attributes of prospective customers that fall within this segment, and at whom marketing awareness activities could be aimed.

-Even for a business starting from scratch, there is a lot of decent quality data available.
+Even for a business starting from scratch, there is a lot of decent quality data available to undertake constructive customer segmentation.
 In the UK, a useful free source of information is the Office for National Statistics (ONS), whose website provides a wealth of data that shows how the population breaks down according to a whole host of factors.
 This can be a useful basis for starting to create meaningful segments.